ev3dev/edu-docs/docs/programming/eclipse-ide.md

 If there are build errors, you would need to determine if the problem lies with the toolchain configuration or if it is a project related (programming) error.

-## Importing ev3dev-c as an Eclipse ARM-based Project
+# Importing Existing Project (ev3dev-c) as an Eclipse ARM-based Project

 Since we're interested in C-based programming for ev3dev, we will first import the ev3dev-c project from github.